voidstarsec/hw-hacking-lab/VSS 2023 Guide to Building a Hardware Hacking Lab.md

 3. Breadboard/Jumper Wires
 4. Logic Analyzer
 5. Oscilloscope
+6. Magnifying glass

 In this list, I will focus on devices that I and a few others regularly use for hardware pen testing and research (big thanks to Jeremy Hong and Arsenio Merendez for proofreading and adding excellent recommendations!).
 I will list a range of devices covering various budgets.

 It should be noted that the following recommendations are my opinion, and **none** of the links below are affiliate links or anything of the sort.
 This guide is to help people build out their first lab, not make money.
 This guide will also be maintained at the GitHub repository located [here]() - please submit your pull requests with your suggestions and favorite tools!
 # Soldering